 Big Weight Loss Simplified

-This was once how someone explained to me the fundamental essence of weight loss in a way that finally made sense to me.
+Here is how someone explained to me the fundamental essence of weight loss in a way that finally made sense to me.
 Your body has short term fat storage and long term fat storage.
-When you eat, your body is either using up the energy from the food you are eating or storing it in either short or long term storage.
+When you eat, your body uses up the energy from the food you are eating or storing it in short or long-term storage.

 As long as you eat in a way that allows your body to store excess energy in your pockets, your body will always go to the pocket to get its energy source.
-If you eat too much, it just packs it into the vault.
+If you overeat or have no room in your pockets, it goes to the vault.

-The key is finding a weight loss program that forces your body to burn fat – all the time.
+The key is finding a nutrition program that forces your body to burn fat – all the time.

 Why I Quit Weight Watchers Wellness that Works Program

 I realize now that WW was never going to work for me.
 It did not teach me what I need to know to guarantee that my body goes to the vault every time.
-It did not help me understand why I wasn’t losing weight, and I decided I was not going to pay them to tell me it is OK that I’m not losing weight.
+It did not help me understand why I wasn’t losing weight, and I decided I would not pay them to tell me it is OK that I’m not losing weight.

 So I quit.
 I quit, and I committed myself to figure out what weight loss program was going to work for me.
 The best place to start was at my Doctor’s office, where we talked about the crazy elimination diet I did previously and how and why it worked for me.
 We also talked about how it failed me in the end.

 How Talking With Your Doctor Can Help You Choose the Right Diet Program

 My Doctor and I have always had that relationship where we discussed my weight.
 The fact is if you are Morbidly Obese, your Doctor is going to tell you – you’re at risk of x and y.
 They have a list of all the things you are at risk of getting.